zaynsafar/android_wallet_api/ANONYMITY_NETWORKS.md

 # Anonymity Networks with Beldex

-Currently only Tor and I2P have been integrated into beldex.
+Currently only Tor and I2P have been integrated into Beldex.
 The usage of these networks is still considered experimental - there are a few pessimistic cases where privacy is leaked.
 The design is intended to maximize privacy of the source of a transaction by broadcasting it over an anonymity network, while